Focused, convenient and cost-effective, Carers Scotland provides training on a number of topics.

 Explore the available training topics:

-These sessions are delivered online or in person.
-They can also be delivered in-house.
+These sessions are delivered online or in-person.

-Carer Awareness and Support
+Carer awareness and support

 This session aims to gives all staff a better understanding of what it means to be a carer and how they can be supported both in and out the workplace.
 Topics include: